imoralescs/nextjs-react-starter-kit/README.md

-# Node and Express
+# Nextjs and Wordpress API
-> Simple express app, boilerplate.
+> Simple Wordpress blog, boilerplate.
+Using Wordpress as backend and nextjs front-end.